-Metric Family: nameplate capacity by technology

-Metric Name: technology MW
+Metric Family: net summer capacity by technology Metric Name: technology_MW Units: MW

-Units: MW

-These metrics report the total nameplate capacity within a region from each of the technologies listed in Table 4 (except for Canadian imports).
+These metrics report the total net summer generating capacity within a region from each of the technologies listed in Table 4 (except for Canadian imports).
 Behind-the-meter PV is reported as the AC inverter capacity-it is not adjusted to a busbar equivalent capacity, unlike generation from the same technology.
-The capacities of wind and solar generation are reported at their original nameplate capacities when they were installed (i.e., their reported capacity is not reduced over time by degradation).
-Outages are represented by derating the installed capacity to an effective capacity-these technology_MWh metrics report the original installed capacities, not the derated capacities.
+The capacities of wind and solar generation are reported at their original capacities when they were installed (i.e., their reported capacity is not reduced over time by degradation).

-Metric Family: nameplate energy storage capacity by technology

-Metric Name: technology energy cap MWh
+Metric Family: nameplate energy storage capacity by technology Metric Name: technology_energy_cap_MWh Units: MWh

-Units: MWh

-These metrics report the total nameplate energy storage capacity within a region for batteries, pumped hydropower storage, and concentrating solar power.
+These metrics report the total nameplate energy storage capacity within a region for batteries, pumped hydropower storage, and CSP.